 Karisoke area and forest is where Dian Fossey and her favorite and most well known Gorilla ‘Digit’ is buried.

 The Parc des Volcan is truly beautiful and home to ten habituated Gorilla families.
-Seeing these gentle giants in their natural habitat is not only a truly unique experience but it is often described as ‘life changing’ and it is also considered to be Africa's most memorable wildlife encounter, with very good reason as it is estimated that there are just 880 Mountain Gorillas left in the wild, so one is truly honored to spend time in their commanding presence.
+Seeing these gentle giants in their natural habitat is not only a truly unique experience but it is often described as ‘life changing’ and it is also considered to be Africa's most memorable wildlife encounter, with very good reason as it is estimated that there are less than 950 Mountain Gorillas left in the wild, so one is truly honored to spend time in their commanding presence.